Hubs-Foundation/hubs-docs/docs/setup-updating.md

 ---
 id: setup-updating
 title: Updating/Cancelling Your Subscription
+description: How to upgrade, cancel, and request a refund of Hubs Cloud subscriptions.
 ---

 _This guide walks you through the process of updating and cancelling your subscription.
 If you experience unexpected results at any point of the process, please refer to [the support page](./setup-contact.html) for more information._